Nitrophorin

 Nitrophorins are hemoproteins found in the saliva of blood-feeding insects.

 Purpose and description

 Saliva of the blood-sucking bug Rhodnius prolixus contains at least seven homologous nitrophorins, designated NP1 to NP7 in order of their relative abundance in the glands.
 As isolated, nitrophorins contain nitric oxide (NO) ligated to the ferric heme iron (Fe^{3+}).
 Histamine, which is released by the host in response to tissue damage, is another nitrophorin ligand.
 Nitrophorins transport NO to the feeding site.
-Dilution, binding of histamine and increase in pH (from pH ~5 in salivary gland to pH ~7.4 in the host tissue) facilitate the release of NO into the tissue where it induces vasodilatation.
+Dilution, binding of histamine and increase in pH (from pH ≈ 5 in the salivary gland to pH ≈ 7.4 in the host tissue) facilitate the release of NO into the tissue where it induces vasodilatation.

 The salivary nitrophorin from the hemipteran Cimex lectularius (bedbug) has no sequence similarity to Rhodnius prolixus nitrophorins but is homologous to the inositol-polyphosphate 5-phosphatase.
 It is suggested that the two classes of insect nitrophorins have arisen as a product of the convergent evolution.